OpenConext/Stepup-Gateway/docs/ExampleSAMLMessages.md

 ## Example SAML Messages

 The example messages of a SAML 2.0 "SP initiated" "WEB-SSO" authentication.
 The messages are ordered following the SAML flow.
+The flow assumes that on of  the second factors authentication methods that are build into the Stepup-Gateway is used (i.e. U2F, SMS or Yubikey).
+It does not include the SAML exchange of GSSP second factor authentication.

+This is a normal authentication (i.e. not SFO).

 ### From Service Provider to Stepup-Gateway